halisuyanik/Design-Patterns/README.md

 > Flweight Patter <br/>
 > Proxy Pattern <br/>

+## Behavioral Patterns

+Behavioral patterns are design patterns that deal with the behavior and communication between objects.
+They focus on the interactions between objects and how they operate together to achieve a certain goal.

+Overall, behavioral patterns are useful for creating flexible and maintainable systems by separating the behavior and responsibilities of objects, and allowing them to interact in a clear and understandable way.

+> <a href="#ChainOfResponsibility_Anchor"> Chain of Responsibility </a> <br/>
+> Command Pattern <br/>
+> Iterator Pattern <br/>
+> Mediator  Pattern <br/>
+> Memento Pattern <br/>
+> Observer Patter <br/>
+> State Pattern <br/>
+> Strategy Pattern <br/>
+> Visitor Pattern <br/>

+## Creational Patterns

+Creational patterns are a type of design pattern that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+They provide a way to create objects while hiding the creation logic, making the code more flexible and easier to maintain.

+Overall, creational patterns are useful for creating flexible and maintainable systems by separating the responsibilities of object creation from the rest of the code, and providing a clear and consistent way to create new objects.

+> <a href="#ChainOfResponsibility_Anchor"> Singleton Pattern </a> <br/>
+> Factory Method Pattern <br/>
+> Iterator Pattern <br/>
+> Abstract Factory Pattern <br/>
+> Builder   Pattern <br/>
+> Prototype  Pattern <br/>

 ### <div id="Adapter_Anchor"> Adapter Pattern</div>

 The Adapter pattern is a structural design pattern that allows incompatible objects to collaborate.
 It acts as a bridge between two incompatible interfaces, allowing them to work together without the need to modify their source code.